toecto/docker-repository-with-ui/Readme.md

 # Private docker registry with UI and read/write access
 ================================

+Main features:
+* SSL secured
-## Split access read only and admin users
+* Basic authentification with split access - read only or admin users.
-### Uses docker-compose to run images: nginx, registry, konradkleine/docker-registry-frontend
+* Uses docker-compose to run images: nginx, registry, konradkleine/docker-registry-frontend

 ## Install and run